Tighten Evolution Strategy

 Context and Motivation

-As an API provider, I want to expand and extend the lifetime, stability, and support guarantees of an API endpoint with its elements (operations, messages) so that existing and new clients can use the API longer.
+As an API provider, I want to extend the stability, lifetime and support guarantees for an API endpoint with its elements (e.g., operations, messages) so that existing and new clients can use the API longer and rely on the stability of its API Description.

-According to “Interface Evolution Patterns — Balancing Compatibility and Extensibility across Service Life Cycles”, evolution patterns are confronted with desired qualities such as:
+According to “Interface Evolution Patterns — Balancing Compatibility and Extensibility across Service Life Cycles” [Lübke et al. 2019], Evolution patterns are confronted with desired qualities such as:

 - Allowing the provider and the client to follow different life cycles, e.g., a provider can roll out a new API version without breaking existing clients